Our dogs are our constant companion. We love them with all our hearts.

 But if a dog pumps their tail more to the right, that signifies that they are genuinely happy.

 Playing with you

 Playing is something that dogs will always do right through into adulthood.
-Dogs which suffer from age related health issues, such as arthritis and dementia, are the only exceptions.
+Dogs that suffer from age-related health issues, such as arthritis and dementia, are the only exceptions.

 If your dog wants to play with you, it’s one of the clear signs your dog loves you.

 They follow you everywhere

 Dogs don’t like being alone, but you should know that if your dog wants to follow you wherever you go, it isn’t always to avoid being alone.

 They are pack animals and it’s natural for them to follow you about to make sure they don’t miss out on any treats of fun to be had!

 What does it mean when your dog licks you?